aroberge/ideas/docs/source/motivation.rst

 Additional motivation
 ---------------------

-Often, on python-ideas, a suggestion is made to someone that proposes something new to try it by modifying Python using an import hook.
+Often, on Python-ideas, a suggestion is made to someone that proposes something new to try it by modifying Python using an import hook.
 For example:

     *You can pretty easily write an import hook to intercept module loading